3

 5

 • $\begingroup$ Your solution is amazing!
 It's awesome and admirable - 2 lines of your codes solved the problem.
 I tried to find any holes with your solution but ended up with being convinced after considering all sorts of case work with your solution.
-Thank you so much for your very intelligent and efficient solution! $\endgroup$ Oct 20, 2022 at 17:19
+Thank you so much for your very intelligent and efficient solution! $\endgroup$ Commented Oct 20, 2022 at 17:19

 • 1